-Additionally, important stories and history were collected and will be used in creating a
+Additionally, important stories and history were collected and will be used in creating a historic marker in a park that the Town is developing within the neighborhood.
+Issues of housing, inclusionary zoning, and infrastructure were also discussed.

 Jobs and Economics